devoteam-se/devolunch/README.md

 _Needs Scraper to work_

-The Slack notifier is a simple service that retrieves the data Scraped by the and posts it to a Slack channel.
+The Slack notifier is a simple service that retrieves the data scraped by the [Scraper](#scraper) and posts it to a Slack channel.
 The Terraform setup is configured to create a Google Cloud Scheduler which sends a message at 10:30 AM to the specified Slack channel.

 #### **Technologies**